 How the fire control group functions

-Follow along with the animation: The trigger is pulled, releasing the sear from the hammer.
+First the trigger is pulled, releasing the sear from the hammer.
 The hammer strikes the firing pin inside the BCG.
 The round fires and the BCG is forced backward.
 This pushes the hammer back down.
 The trigger isn't reset yet, so the disconnector automatically catches the hook on the hammer.
 The shooter lets off the trigger, resetting it.
 The trigger's sear again catches the hammer to keep it cocked, releasing the disconnector from the hook.
 The hammer's re-cocked and a new round is ready to fire.

 Remaining LPK Components